CagriCatik/RagSmith/README.md

 pip install -e .
 ```

-For Docling GPU acceleration, install a CUDA-capable `torch` build and choose the `cuda` device when configuring the Docling backend.
+Docling GPU acceleration requires a CUDA-capable `torch` build; otherwise Docling will fall back to CPU.

-## CLI usage
+## Running the CLI

 Convert one or more PDFs from the command line: